paolajuarezgomez/COA_USECASE/README.md

 ## Steps
 * Clone this repo in OraHub, GitLab or GitHub and create you own repository.
 * Rename the file **terraform.tfvars.template** to **terraform.tfvars** and add the values of tenancy_ocid,user_id,fingerprint,private_key_path and region
-* Review and change if you want the values added in **coa_demo.auto.tfvars** add the values of compartment_ocid,
+* Review and change if you want the values included in **coa_demo.auto.tfvars** ,add at least the values of compartment_ocid,ssh_public_key_path and ssh_private_key_path

 ## Terraform project design and best practices
-This automation example is meant to also cover a set of terraform coding example and best practices and provide some stardardisation of how a terraform project should be structured.
+This automation example is meant to also cover a set of terraform coding examples and best practices and provide some standardization of how a terraform project should be structured.
 * [Best Practices](Best%20Practices.md)